• Target level of study

 International dimension

-The Master Integrated Management of the Environment, Biodiversity and Territories GIEBioTE is a Franco-Canadian training, carried and bi-degree by both the University of Montpellier and the University of Sherbrooke (Canada).
-The M1 of this program must be completed in Canada (contact the program director).
+The Master's degree in Integrated Management of the Environment, Biodiversity, and Territories (GIEBioTE) is a Franco-Canadian program offered jointly by the University of Montpellier and the University of Sherbrooke (Canada), leading to two degrees.
+The first year of this program must be completed in Canada (please contact the program coordinator for more information).

 Read more